Joseph Montfort: Biography

 Montfort visited England in the winter of 1767 with a fellow North Carolinian planter, Alexander McCulloh, and it is during this time in London that he would have sat for Nathaniel Dance-Holland to have his portrait executed, see Portrait on this page.
 Montfort was known for his extravagance in matters masonic and for purchasing expensive lodge furniture, glassware and porcelain, as well as for acquiring paintings, sculptures and other furnishings for himself to send back to North Carolina.

 Montfort’s journey to London would not only have provided the opportunity to obtain a new and more prestigious lodge warrant from the Grand Lodge of England, but also to advance his case as Provincial Grand Master.

-Joseph Montfort was a delegate to the Second North Carolina Provincial Congress from the town of Halifax, North Carolina.

-Montfort died from pulmonary problems in 1776.
+He was a delegate to the Second North Carolina Provincial Congress from the town of Halifax, North Carolina.
+He died from pulmonary problems on March 25, 1776.